the-crypt-keeper/tldw/README.md

   - Any site supported by yt-dl is supported, so you can use this with sites besides just youtube.
     - **List of supported sites:** https://github.com/yt-dlp/yt-dlp/blob/master/supportedsites.md
 - **Short Summary**
   - Ingest content from a URL or a local file.
-Can be done in batches with a text file containing a list of URLs or local files as well as from the GUI (GUI only does links, no local files for videos, but it will do local audio files).
+Can be done in batches with a text file containing a list of URLs or paths to local files as well as from the GUI.
+    - (GUI only does links, no local files for videos, but it will do local audio files)
   - Transcriptions can then be shuffled off to an LLM API endpoint of your choice, whether that be local or remote.
-(Local LLMs are supported through llama.cpp, oobabooga/text-gen-webui, kobold.cpp, with TabbyAPI, vLLM, Triton and Aphrodite support planned)
+    - (Local LLMs are supported through llama.cpp, oobabooga/text-gen-webui, kobold.cpp, with TabbyAPI, vLLM, Triton and Aphrodite support planned)
   - Rolling summaries (i.e. chunking up input and doing a chain of summaries) is supported.
-The original scripts that this repo was originally based off of is here: [scripts here](https://github.com/the-crypt-keeper/tldw/tree/main/tldw-original-scripts) which to my understanding was the purpose of this project originally.
+    - The original scripts that this repo was originally based off of is here: [scripts here](https://github.com/the-crypt-keeper/tldw/tree/main/tldw-original-scripts) which to my understanding was the purpose of this project originally.
 - **Longer Summary/Goal**
-  - To be able to act as an ingestion tool for personal database storage.
-The idea being that there is so much data one comes across, and we can store it all as text.
+  - Act as a Multi-Purpose Research tool.
+The idea being that there is so much data one comes across, and we can store it all as text. (with tagging!)
   - Imagine, if you were able to keep a copy of every talk, research paper or article you've ever read, and have it at your fingertips at a moments notice.
   - Now, imagine if you could ask questions about that data/information(LLM), and be able to string it together with other pieces of data, to try and create sense of it all (RAG)
   - The end goal of this project, is to be a personal data assistant, that ingests recorded audio, videos, articles, free form text, documents, and books as text into a SQLite (for now, would like to build a shim for ElasticSearch/Similar) DB, so that you can then search across it at any time, and be able to retrieve/extract that information, as well as be able to ask questions about it.
 (Plus act as a nice way of personally tagging data for possible future training of your personal AI agent :P)